 4. Charles Henry Miller

 Charles’ wife Esther Ann Hunter was born 8 Mar 1849 in New York.
-Her parents were William Hunter and Leticia [__?__] who were living in Utica, Winnebago, Wisconsin in the 1870 census.
+Her parents were William Hunter and Lettetia Park daughter of John and Nancy (Ditty) Parks of Bellarnewdine, Ireland.
+They were living in Utica, Winnebago, Wisconsin in the 1870 census.
 Esther died 21 Sep 1935 in Seattle, Washington Burial: Tacoma Mausoleum).

 Charles Henry enlisted with his uncle, Leonard J Miller, in the Wisconsin 21st Infantry, Company B and served for three years; mustering out near the end of the war due to severe injuries received to his right arm during the Battle of Dallas, Georgia.